Curvature properties of interior black hole metric: Appendix

 For the tensors $P \cdot R$, $P \cdot S$, $P \cdot C$, $P \cdot W$, $P \cdot K$ and $P \cdot P$ we have the following relations:

 For the tensors $Q(S, R)$, $Q(S, C)$, $Q(S, W)$, $Q(S, K)$ and $Q(S, P)$ we have the following relations:

 \textbf{Conclusion.} From the above results and discussion we conclude that Deszcz symmetric spaces are geometric models of the interior black hole spacetime and hence the defining conditions of Deszcz symmetric spaces are, physically, very stronger.
 However, for a specific value of $\xi$ the interior black hole spacetime turns into a semisymmetric spacetime and also a generalized Ricci pseudosymmetric spacetime.

-Hence the Deszcz symmetric spacetimes are non-static spacetimes.\\ \textbf{Acknowledgement.} The work was carried out when the fourth named author visited Department of Mathematics of the Sardar Patel University as a visiting fellow under their UGC-SAP-DRS programme (F-510/5/DRS/2009 (SAP-II)).
+\textbf{Acknowledgement.} The work was carried out when the fourth named author visited Department of Mathematics of the Sardar Patel University as a visiting fellow under their UGC-SAP-DRS programme (F-510/5/DRS/2009 (SAP-II)).
 He also greatfully acknowledges the financial support of CSIR, New Delhi, India [Project F. No. 25(0171)/09/EMR-II].
 The first named author is supported by a grant of the Technische Universit\"at Berlin (Germany).